arrow_back

 Let's first create a BigQuery dataset and table.

-Note: This section uses the bq command-line tool.
-Skip down if you want to run through this lab using the console.
+command-line tool.
+Skip down to Task 3 if you want to complete these steps using the Cloud console.

 Test completed task